 We both love steak tacos on fresh tortillas, so it was one of the first meals I made.
 With him being from Montana, I assumed he’d had skirt steak before, but to my surprise, he hadn’t.
 He immediately fell in love with it — and over the years it’s become a family favorite.
 These days we eat skirt steak at least once a week — and while we love Asian Style Crispy Beef, this go-to recipe for Carne Asada is of our top three recipes of all time.

 Carne Asada is traditionally made using either marinated skirt steak or flank steak, but we ALWAYS use skirt steak.
 This tender, grilled meat is packed with flavor, and super versatile.
 You can slice it and eat it with any side, make fajitas, or put it on top of a salad.
 You can chop it for tacos.
 Or, you can eat leftovers straight from the fridge for a midnight snack.
 Best of all, it’s picky-eater approved!

-If your mouth is watering and you’re ready to take a bite out of your screen, look no further, the recipe is below!
+If your mouth is watering and you’re ready to take a bite out of your screen, look no further, the recipe for the perfect carne asada marinade is below!

 - 4 lbs Skirt Steak (or Flank Steak)

 - 1 clove Garlic (crushed)